The Barry M. Goldwater Scholarship

-Candidates submit the Student Profile and Pre-Application to the SOP office by November 2, 2016 at Noon.
-SOP staff will review your pre-application and, if you are eligible for nomination consideration, follow up with advising, access to the full online application, and instructions for submitting complete drafts by November 16.
+Candidates submit the Student Profile and Pre-Application to the SOP office by November 1, 2017 at Noon.
+SOP staff will review your pre-application and, if you are eligible for nomination consideration, follow up with advising, access to the full online application, and instructions for submitting complete drafts by TBD.

 Three letters of recommendation must also be received by November 30 for use in the nomination process.
 Seek recommendations from faculty members who can discuss your past research experiences; potential for a research career in mathematics, the natural sciences, or engineering; and academic performance in coursework in your major or a related field.